stranth/Atmos-Sulfur/README.md

   Because of the unique medicinal and toxic properties of sulfur compounds, nitrogen compoinds will also be added to help round out the chemistry gameplay and as well make some items harder to obtain through normal means, requiring smarter decision making when it comes to employing those items.
 This will also create a more rounded set of chemicals, having sodium based reagents that and be expanded on and directly assist with these processes.

   This Fork will facilitate multiple PRs that focus on single focus additions within this document.
+Features of a module may get pushed back depending on their content addition to abide the feature freeze.
+These features will be noted since a lot of this will heavily rely on NewMed/WoundMed.

 ## What would this PR change?
 A summary.